-Sign up for a myWaitrose loyalty card (hit 'Join myWaitrose' after clicking through) and get a 'free' regular-sized tea or coffee in store every day from the self-serve machine, when you make a purchase.
+Sign up for a myWaitrose loyalty card (hit 'Join myWaitrose' after clicking through) and get a 'free' regular-sized tea or coffee in store every day from the self-serve machine, when you make a purchase and use a reusable cup.
 Some purchases are excluded, eg, 5p bags (see 'more info' below for full list), but a 10p banana should do it if all you're really after is a MoneySaving brew.

 Choose from Americano, cappuccino, latte, tea, mocha or espresso.
 If you haven't got one already, you'll receive your myWaitrose loyalty card within five weeks of signing up via the link above.
 Then simply walk in with your own reusable cup (see below), make a purchase and swipe your card at the till, and finally dispense your free drink.

 Why do I have to provide my own cup?

 Waitrose used to hand out disposable coffee cups for this freebie, but in 2018 it stopped this for environmental reasons (see our Waitrose ditches disposable cups news story).
 For where else you can save with a reusable cup, see MSE Rhiannon's Cup Discounts guide.

 For other freebies, see our full list of Free Teas & Coffees.